Living With This Object

 Date: Circa 1890–1920

-Construction: Interlaced curule X-frame, solid plank seat, pivoted slat crossings
+Construction: Interlaced curule X-frame; pivoted slat crossings; solid plank seat

 -

-Finish Work.
-The frames were stripped to bare wood and re-stained to an even walnut tone.
-The present surface is applied; the form and carving were left untouched by the work.
+Finish Work: The frames were stripped to bare wood and re-stained to an even walnut tone.
+The present finish was applied during restoration; the form and carving were left untouched throughout the work.

 -